A novella of grief and demons by Laurel Hightower

 This novella will break you, but that’s okay.
 It’s absolutely worth it in order to experience this tale.
 Hightower’s writing is poignant and powerful.
 She is an extraordinary talent and I can’t wait to read more from her!

 Crossroads released from Off Limits Press on August 10, 2020.
-Click here to order the paperback directly from Off Limits or click the cover image above to order the book from my bookshop.org affiliates page.
+Click the cover image above to order the book from my bookshop.org affiliates page.

 It’s worth a mention that Crossroads was the title launching the debut of Off Limits Press.
 Off Limits is a female-owned independent publisher focused on horror fiction.
 Support women in horror by pre-ordering titles straight from their site!